 Michael F. Salamone, PhD

-I am an Assistant Professor (soon to be Associate Professor) of Political Science in the School of Politics, Philosophy, and Public Affairs at Washington State University.
+I am an Associate Professor of Political Science in the School of Politics, Philosophy, and Public Affairs at Washington State University.
+I currently serve as the School's Director of Graduate Studies.

 I teach undergraduate and graduate courses on the judicial process, American government, constitutional law, and research methods.